Jacob-J-Richards/Priestley-Chao_estimator/README.md

 # Priestley-Chao_estimator
 1.)
-Implimentation of the function
+Implimentation of the function (aproximate the probability density function from which the data set is sampled)

 2.)
 Example of implimentation